-Over the summer of 2021, Oxy Arts launched "Encoding Futures: Speculative Monuments for L.A.", a remote summer residency program.
+Over the summer of 2021, with a grant from the Mellon Foundation and in editorial partnership with Philadelphia-based Monument Lab’s Bulletin, Oxy Arts launched "Encoding Futures: Speculative Monuments for L.A.", a remote summer residency program.
 Over a 3-month period, artists Nancy Baker-Cahill, Audrey Chan, Joel Garcia with Meztli Projects and Patrick Martinez researched and developed original virtual monuments to be geo-located at sites across Los Angeles.
 The monuments are accessible for the public to view through the 4th Wall app.

 The prompt for the residency was to conceive a blueprint for a site-specific imagined future, and consider technologically enabled transformations that might shape the future of the site.